NEWBURY VOLLEYBALL CLUB

 RETURN TO PLAY GRANT

 Due to the COVID-19 pandemic, Sport England has started a new scheme called Return To Play.
 This scheme aims to help sports clubs with funding and guidance to ensure they are able to stay running.
 Fortunately Newbury Volleyball have been awarded a grant of just under £5,500!
-This will assist us in buying new equipment and upholding the quality of our current equipment, as well as allowing us to pay for the court rental and for coaches.
+This will assist us in buying new equipment and upholding the quality of our current equipment, as well as allowing us to pay for court rental, coaches, and even sending 4 of our own on coaching courses!

 NEWBURY JUNIORS - STRONG PRESENCE

 Newbury Juniors have become our pride.
 We are one of very few teams in the UK who support junior development.
 Volleyball is a great sport to teach young players team work, responsibility and respect.
-It satisfies the thirst of competition while sportsmanship is at the heart of volleyball.
+It satisfies the thirst of competition while developing sportsmanship qualities.
 Just bring your positive attitude and enjoy the game!

 BE PART OF THE GAME!